dabamos/openadms-ui/README.md

 $ python3 -m http.server 8080
 ```
 Open your web browser and access ``http://localhost:8080/openadms-ui/``.
-OpenADMS UI must be located in directory ``/openadms-ui``.
+OpenADMS UI must be served from path ``openadms-ui/``.
 Otherwise, change
 ``rootPath`` in ``src/openadms-ui.js`` to the actual path and re-build the
 sources.